 The impartiality guidelines are intended to reinforce the objectivity in Finnvera's operations as well as the equal treatment of clients.
 The guidelines on non-disclosure and exchange of information define the points of departure for confidentiality in Finnvera's operations and steer the management of permissible exchange of information in an appropriate manner.
-The guidelines on insider information provide Finnvera's employees with the concept of insider information so that they are prepared to identify in advance what type of information on client enterprises is classified as insider information and to prevent its misuse.
+The guidelines on insider information provide Finnvera employees with the capabilities for observing regulatory requirements and preventing the misuse of client companies' insider information.